Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 Boggs township.

-of the residence at which it met and
+of the residence at

 was intended to arrange matters for the